Centre for Workforce Development

 While the quality of adult social care provision is among the most pressing and intractable issues in the UK today, there is, at present, very little research into the efficacy of adult social care leadership development programmes (LDPs) or the pedagogical strategies that underpin them.

-Unlike the NHS, the adult social care sector is fundamentally fragmented, with models of care delivery varying based on local market forces which also drive funding and costs.
+Unlike the NHS, the adult social care sector is fundamentally fragmented, with models of care delivery varying based on local market forces, which also drive funding and costs.

 As a consequence of these contextual challenges, care home manager roles are often isolated, stressful and subject to low retention rates.
 A generic leadership framework is available on a national level, but this does not take into account the discrepancies between managerial roles that arise from specific local challenges.